Link Search Menu Expand Document

 Note: the version on the image may not reflect the latest version of TableGen/DiRootsOne.

-You can also to create multiple worksheet regions and each one can be individually imported to Revit.
+2. You can also create multiple worksheet regions, and each one can be individually imported into Revit.

 TableGen selecting data to import